sfdx-isv/fsc-demo-pack/README.md

    * Set the variable "markScratchOrgForDeletion"
       * 0=existing scratch org in your devhub will not be deleted
       * 1=existing scratch org in your devhub will be deleted
+   * Set the variables for the install packages to point to the current release for the FSC Packages you are installing

 6) Open the orgInit.sh script and identify which of the scripts you want to run
       * By default they are all set =1 so that they will all run consecutively